Freight Shipping from Dallas to Minneapolis

 How much does it cost to ship freight from Dallas to Minneapolis?

-Full truckload (FTL) rates from Dallas, TX to Minneapolis, MN currently range from $2,414-$2,976 for a standard dry van load over the 1,123-mile route.
+Full truckload (FTL) rates from Dallas, TX to Minneapolis, MN currently range $2,414-$2,976 (roughly $2.16-$2.66 per mile over 1,123 miles).
 LTL shipments typically cost $818-$1,355 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Dallas to Minneapolis?